-Projections are based on 372 Report data for SFY 2013 through 2018 .
+Projections are based on 372 Report data for SFY 2013 through 2018.
 During that time period there was a 9.12% average annual increase in costs and a 1% average annual increase in users.
-With the 2022 rate increase, the average annual rate increase calculates to be 7.4%.
-However the state is choosing to use the FY22 2% market basket rate due to the rate increases after the COVID-19 pandemic.
-The State anticipates the reimbursement rates will level out, therefore, chose to use the market basket rate rather than historical projections.
-Using these average annual increases, the average cost per user was projected forward through WY 202 6.
+Using those average annual increases, the average cost per user was projected forward through the year 2026.
+The average annual units per user were then projected by dividing the average annual cost by the projected payment rate per unit of service.